yogarajalakshmi-s/web-development-flask/README.md

 # web-development-flask
 This repository contains projects on **Python flask applications** (in branches).
-Master branch - basic overview of flask app
+Master branch - basic overview of flask app.
 All below applications are developed to run on flask using Python

 **Tech stack** - Python, Flask, Html, CSS, Bootstrap framework, Jinja, SQLAlchemy